HazemAbdesamed/bike-points/README.md

 #### **entrypoint.sh**
 * Configure the script to start the SSH server during container startup.

-### Cassandra Container Setup
+### postgres Container Setup
-The Cassandra container has been customized to automate table creation during startup.
-The [entrypoint.sh](/cassandra/config/entrypoint.sh) file checks for the existence of the bike_points table and creates if it does not already exist.
+The postgres container has been customized to automate table creation during startup.
+The [entrypoint.sh](/postgres/config/entrypoint.sh) file checks for the existence of the bike_points table and creates if it does not already exist.

 # Unified Layer
-Trino DB serves as the query engine that unifies access to both the near-real-time and historical data layers.
+Trino serves as the query engine that unifies access to both the near-real-time and historical data layers.
 This is ensured by a table for each layer.

 ## Trino Container Setup
-The trino container has been configured to connect to both the Cassandra historical data table and the Kafka metrics topic by preparing and including the necessary properties files.
-The two files **[cassandra.properties](/dashboard/config/cassandra.properties)** and **[kafka.properties](//dashboard/config/kafka.properties)** contain information about the connection properties such as credentials, host names and ports, and table and topic names.
+The trino container has been configured to connect to both the postgres historical data table and the Kafka metrics topic by preparing and including the necessary properties files.
+The two files **[postgres.properties](/dashboard/config/postgres.properties)** and **[kafka.properties](//dashboard/config/kafka.properties)** contain information about the connection properties such as credentials, host names and ports, and table and topic names.
 These files are placed inisde the */etc/trino/catalog* directory inside the container.

 # Dashboard
-Trino DB tables are connected to the Superset dashboard, which provides a visual interface for data exploration.
+Trino tables are connected to the Superset dashboard, which provides a visual interface for data exploration.
 The dashboard is designed to showcase insights from both the near-real-time metrics and historical data.
 <br>

 The **bike points** dashboard showcases the insights through various charts :